JordanDworaczyk/BTCPriceBot/.github/PULL_REQUEST_TEMPLATE.md

-#4 Have you tested the bot without without it crashing for a continuous 24hrs?
+#4.
+Have you tested the bot without with out it crashing for a continuous 24hrs?
 - [ ] Yes
 - [ ] No
   - [ ] The team discussed the changes, and decided that the changes did not reqiure it.